redhat-na-ssa/demo-ai-weaviate/install-weaviate.md

 # weaviate

-Running [Weaviate](https://weaviate.io/) on Red Hat Openshift
+Running [Weaviate](https://weaviate.io/) on Red Hat OpenShift

 ## My test enviroment

-- Openshift (v4.13.6)
+- OpenShift (v4.13.6)
 - [`helm`](https://helm.sh/docs/intro/install/) (v3.8.1)
 - A workstation to run the `oc` and `helm` [command line tools](https://mirror.openshift.com/pub/openshift-v4/clients/).

 ### Installation

 1) Install the `oc` and [`helm`](https://helm.sh/docs/intro/install/) programs on your client workstation.

-2) Login to Openshift and create a new project with a unique name.
-If you are using the Developer Sandbox for Red Hat Openshift a project will already exist.
+2) Login to OpenShift and create a new project with a unique name.
+If you are using the Developer Sandbox for Red Hat OpenShift a project will already exist.

 To check for the existence of a project run `oc project`, otherwise use `oc new-project` to create one.